 Specifically, our analysis draws on geo-coded data for (a) the universe of public residential rental postings in Switzerland and (b) the opening, closing and populations of asylum centers over the 2004-2014 period.
 We estimate the effect of non-vacant centers on local rental prices applying a comprehensive set of fixed effects to filter out time-invariant confounders.
-The identifying variation we consider stems from changes around the opening and closing of asylum centers, comparing housing units within the same neighborhood but located at different distances from the center.
+The identifying variation we consider stems from changes around the opening and closing of asylum centers, comparing housing units within the same neighborhood but located at different distances from the center, and by comparing centers with differing occupant populations.

-We find that the opening of a center is on average associated with a drop of 3.8% in rental prices in close proximity to the center.
+We find that the opening of a center is on average associated with a drop of 3.8% in rental prices in close proximity to the center (within 0.7km).
 This effect emerges immediately after the opening of a center and persists for at least two years after the opening.
-To investigate the underlying mechanisms, we exploit the quasi-random allocation of asylum seekers across centers, implying exogenous differences in the nationality composition of different centers (Couttenier, Petrencu, Rohner and Thoenig, 2019).
-We find that the drop in local rental prices is significantly larger in the vicinity of centers populated by above-median shares of asylum seekers from Sub-Saharan Africa.
+To investigate the underlying mechanisms, we exploit a unique feature of our setting: the quasi-random allocation of asylum seekers across centers, implying exogenous differences in the nationality composition of different centers (Couttenier, Petrencu, Rohner and Thoenig, 2019).
+Unlike related previous studies, we observe those differences in the data.
+We find that the drop in local rental prices in the vicinity of centers populated by above-median shares of asylum seekers from Sub-Saharan Africa equals 4.9%, whereas around centers with below-median shares of Sub-Saharan Africans it equals 2.7%.
+Sub-Saharan African origin is the only asylum-seeker characteristic we find to have a statistically significant impact on housing-price responses.

 This result persists when controlling for crime-related variables, suggesting that the drops in rental prices may at least in part be due to animus other than "statistical" discrimination based on crime propensities.